Department of Religion

 from the American Society of Church History for the best first book

-University Press) examines the crucial role evangelical missionaries
+(Harvard University Press, 2018) examines the crucial role popular religious

-and popular religious media played in the extension of US aid abroad
+media played in the extension of US aid at home and abroad from the late-nineteenth

 - Religion, Race, and Nation in American History